ubccr/xdmod/docs/cloud.md

 - Starting and stopping an instance.
 - Starting and stopping a storage volume.
 - Attaching or detaching a storage volume.
-- Instance heartbeat - This is an event that checks in regular intervals, usually one hour, to see if an instance is still active.
-This event is required for accurate displaying of cloud metrics.
+- Instance heartbeat - This is an event that reports if an instance is still active.
+This event is usually reported once an hour and is required for accurate displaying of cloud metrics.

 ## Details of OpenStack file format for ingestion
 The XDMoD team has released a set of patches and a script that will create a properly formatted JSON file for ingestion by XDMoD.
 These patches and the script to create a JSON file for ingestion can be found in the [openstack-api-reporting-patch repository](https://github.com/ubccr/openstack-api-reporting-patch).